boyuan12/Codepo/README.md

 Website: [https://github-clone-dj.herokuapp.com](https://github-clone-dj.herokuapp.com)

+## Motivation
+The motivation behind this project is to create a custom code-storing system.
+I really interested on how GitHub works underneath the hood, so I created a Django web application.

 ## Features
 ### Authentication
 To use most of the feature that this website provides, the user need to create an account at /auth/register/ *(protected by reCAPTCHA)*, or login at /auth/login/.
 Currently it doesn't support OAuth.